Agriculture, Food, and Human Values Society

 Section 4.2.
 Duties of Officers.
 The officers shall perform the duties normally associated with their offices except as otherwise provided in these bylaws and shall perform such additional duties as are determined by the Board.

 Section 4.2.1.
 President, President Elect, and Past President.
 The President shall preside at membership, Board, and Executive Committee meetings.
 If the President is unable to preside, the President Elect shall preside, and if the President Elect is unable to preside, then the Past President shall preside.
 During any period of absence or disability of the President, the President Elect shall perform the duties and exercise the powers of the President.

 Section 4.2.2.
-Secretary/Treasurer.
-The Secretary/Treasurer shall be the principal custodian of all funds, shall see that accurate books of account are maintained, shall ensure compliance with government tax, reporting, and other requirements, and shall provide the membership, Board, and Executive Committee with financial reports and statements as needed.
+Treasurer.
+The Treasurer shall ensure accuracy in books of account, compliance with government tax, reporting, and other requirements, and the production of financial reports and statements as needed for Society business.
 All financial records shall be open to inspection by any director or member.
-The Secretary/Treasurer shall manage funds pursuant to policies adopted by the Board and as provided in Article VI.
-The Secretary/Treasurer shall be responsible for keeping a list of members with their contact information; shall keep a list of Board members and officers with their contact information and the dates when their terms end; shall ensure that notices of all membership, Board, and Executive Committee meetings are sent to those eligible to participate in them; and shall ensure the creation of accurate minutes of meetings and maintain files of approved minutes.
+The Treasurer shall manage funds pursuant to policies adopted by the Board and as provided in Article VI.
 Membership lists and files of minutes shall be open to inspection by any Board member or member of the Society.